HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 ## Creating a database from template

 Usually a new database is created from template.
-The database can be also signed via adminp by the server.
+The database can be also signed via adminp using the same kind of request which can be invoked via Admin client for a running server.

 ```